Physics-Driven Construction of Compact Primitive Gaussian Density Fitting Basis Sets: Introduction

 An attractive alternative to density fitting that avoids these issues and provides some of its advantages is the (pivoted) Cholesky decomposition (CD).\cite{VRG:beebe:1977:IJQC} Any positive-definite 2-particle interaction represented in an arbitrary OBS can be decomposed with accuracy controlled by a single threshold.
-CD has been used for electronic structure simulations in both relativistic\cite{KAS:banerjee:2023:JCP, KAS:zhang:2024:JCTCa,KAS:chamoli:2025:JCTC} and nonrelativistic\cite{KAS:koch:2003:JCP, KAS:pedersen:2009:TCA, KAS:aquilante:2011:LTiCCaP} contexts.
-Although the accuracy of CD can be robustly pushed beyond the reach of conventional density fitting, the cost of CD is substantial.
-Computing analytic derivatives of the Cholesky vectors is also fundamentally challenging.
-The 1-center CD (1C-CD),\cite{KAS:aquilante:2007:JCPa} later renamed atomic CD (aCD),\cite{ VRG:aquilante:2009:JCP} works around the problem of analytic derivatives of CD by marrying CD with density fitting.
-Namely, global CD is avoided and CD is only used to construct a {\em contracted} DFBS for each atom suitable for accurate representation of a given operator in a given OBS.
-Thus the aCD approach can be viewed as a black-box 1-parameter DFBS generator.
-The aCD approach also produces contracted DFBSs which have mixed angular momentum functions and mixed representations (cartesian or spherical).
-A solution to this issue was proposed by Hellmann et al.\cite{KAS:hellmann:2023:JPCA}, combining aCD and Lehtola's method\cite{KAS:lehtola:2021:JCTC}, however, it suffers from the same issues as Lehtola's original method.\cite{KAS:lehtola:2021:JCTC} Several challenges in designing efficient CD algorithms in the context of quantum chemistry have also been mentioned.\cite{KAS:krisiloff:2015:MaCM}
+CD has been used for electronic structure simulations in both relativistic\cite{KAS:banerjee:2023:JCP, KAS:zhang:2024:JCTC,KAS:chamoli:2025:JCTC} and nonrelativistic\cite{KAS:koch:2003:JCP, KAS:pedersen:2009:TCA, KAS:aquilante:2011:LTiCCaP} contexts and close connections between CD and DF have been demonstrated\cite{KAS:pedersen:2024:WCMS}.
+Although the accuracy of CD can be robustly pushed beyond the reach of conventional density fitting, the cost of molecular CD can be substantially higher than that of DF-based approaches and CD is not as universally applicable black-box technology as desired.\cite{KAS:krisiloff:2015:MaCM} The use of CD for construction of atomic density fitting basis sets, under the name of atomic CD (aCD), was pioneered by Aquilante et al.\cite{KAS:aquilante:2007:JCP} The improved version of aCD, termed atomic compact CD (acCD),\cite{ VRG:aquilante:2009:JCP} was proposed later that greatly reduced the number of primitive and contracted DF AOs.
+Both the aCD and acCD approaches can be viewed as black-box 1-parameter DFBS generators and are also unbiased towards mean-field and correlated methods, albeit they produce deeply contracted DFBS AOs.